Censorship of Telegram: Brazil

+Czech Republic

+Some channels (for example, Russian news channels) are blocked in the Czech Republic.

+France

+In November 2023, Élisabeth Borne announced that messaging apps such as Signal, WhatsApp and Telegram would be banned for Government ministers and staff and they would have to transition to Olvid or Tchap, a government messenger built upon the Matrix protocol.

 Germany

-On February 11, 2022, the German government announced that 64 Telegram channels, which reportedly potentially violate German laws against hate speech, had been deleted by their request.
+On 11 February 2022, the German government announced that 64 Telegram channels, which reportedly potentially violate German laws against hate speech, had been deleted by their request.
 This included the channel of Attila Hildmann, a self-described nationalist who shared antisemitic conspiracy theories via his channel.
 According to the press release, Telegram has agreed to cooperate with the German government and delete channels with potentially illegal content in the future.
+The Telegram channel of Russia Today (@rtnews) is blocked in Germany.

 Hong Kong

-During the 2019–20 Hong Kong protests, many participants used Telegram to evade electronic surveillance and coordinate their action against 2019 Hong Kong extradition bill.
+During the 2019–2020 Hong Kong protests, many participants used Telegram to evade electronic surveillance and coordinate their action against the 2019 Hong Kong extradition bill.
 On the evening of 11 June 2019, the Hong Kong police arrested Ivan Ip, the administrator of a Telegram group with 20,000 members on suspicion of "conspiracy to commit public nuisance."
 He was forced by the police to hand over his Telegram history.
 The next day, Telegram suffered a "powerful" decentralized denial of service attack.
 Hackers tried to paralyze the target server by sending a large number of spam requests, most of which came from mainland China.

-On 28 August 2019 the Hong Kong Internet Service Providers Association announced that the Hong Kong government had plans to block Telegram.
+On 28 August 2019, the Hong Kong Internet Service Providers Association announced that the Hong Kong government had plans to block Telegram.

-On 16 May 2022 Privacy Commissioner Ada Chung told a Legislative Council committee that the government remains concerned about doxxing and other violations of personal data privacy, and the Office of the Privacy Commissioner for Personal Data is looking at blocking Telegram to address the issue.
+On 16 May 2022, Privacy Commissioner Ada Chung told a Legislative Council committee that the government remains concerned about doxxing and other violations of personal data privacy, and the Office of the Privacy Commissioner for Personal Data is looking at blocking Telegram to address the issue.